nusantara-lab/academic_resume_edysetyawan/content/authors/admin/_index.md

 highlight_name: true
 ---

 Edy Setyawan is an Indonesian manta ray scientist who is currently working independently.
-His research interests include population dynamics and spatial movement ecology of manta ray and other elasmobranch. {style="text-align: justify;"}
+His research interests include population dynamics and spatial movement ecology of manta ray and other elasmobranch.{style="text-align: justify;"}